nano80126/elecrawler/README.md

 0. [x] Add portfinder for find free port
 0. [ ] Add enum for fs.ts
 0. [ ] Use Promise.all for initialization
+0. [ ] Unable change background and lyrics after a video end
+0. [x] Save port in playermodule for YouTube API
+0. [ ]

 ### Known Warning